modular-magician/terraform-provider-google-beta/website/docs/r/compute_address.html.markdown

 # ----------------------------------------------------------------------------
 subcategory: "Compute Engine"
 description: |-
-  Represents an Address resource.
+  An Address resource.
 ---

 # google\_compute\_address

-Represents an Address resource.
+An Address resource.

 Each virtual machine instance has an ephemeral internal IP address and, optionally, an external IP address.
 To communicate between instances on